ssokolova/copilot-testing/labs.md

 **Purpose: In this lab, we'll see how to leverage Copilot with testing frameworks and how to do Test-Driven Development with it.**

 1. Let's look at a TDD approach of creating the test cases with a failing test and then immplementing the code to be tested.
 Consider a simple example where we want to create a test class and tests for students at a university.
-We'll use Mockito as our testing framework.
+We'll use Mockito in our testing framework.
 Let's have Copilot create a pom.xml file for us with a mockito dependency.
 In the separate chat interface, enter the following prompt:

 ```
-add a pom.xml file with a mockito dependency, and compiler source and target version 1.8
+add a pom.xml file with a mockito dependency version 3.3.3, and compiler source and target version 1.8
 ```

 ![add pom with mockito dependency](./images/ct33.png?raw=true "add pom with mockito dependency")